-LA firefighters rely on axe, luck to free Woods from crash
+LA firefighters rely on ax, luck to free Woods from crash

 “We’ve trained for stuff like this,” Gomoll said.

 Woods was transferred from Harbor-UCLA Medical Center on Thursday to Cedars-Sinai Medical Center for “continuing orthopedic care and recovery,” hospital officials said.
+A Friday night post on Woods’ Twitter account said he “received follow-up procedures on his injuries this morning.
+The procedures were successful, and he is now recovering and in good spirits.”

-He had shattered the tibia and fibula bones of his lower right leg in multiple locations.
+Woods had shattered the tibia and fibula bones of his lower right leg in multiple locations.
 Those injuries were stabilized with a rod in the tibia during a long surgery.
 Additional injuries to the bones in the foot and ankle required screws and pins.

 Woods had been driving a 2021 Genesis SUV on a downhill stretch of road known for wrecks when he struck a raised median in a coastal Los Angeles suburb, crossed into oncoming lanes and flipped several times.